systemetric/sheep/docs/charging.md

 :::warning

 Always make sure that you charge the battery in a LiPo-safe bag.
-If you have any reason to suspect that the battery is damaged do \*\*NOT\*\* use it.
+If you have any reason to suspect that the battery is damaged **do NOT use it**.

 :::